metrorailings/OwlBlog/content/posts/week-2-circa-picks.md

 #### _History_

 These two teams haven't met in a while.
-But the last couple times the Raiders danced with a truly top-tier defense, those affairs didn't end well.
+But the last couple times the Raiders danced with truly top-tier defenses, those affairs didn't end well.
 The Buccaneers, for example, dropped over 40 points on them last year.
 Likewise, Indianapolis left the Raiders covered in track routes in an authoritative win.
-But in the name of fairness, Derek Carr and company actually exceeded my expectations in their match against Tampa, given their entire offensive line was benched because of COVID regulations.
+But in all fairness, Derek Carr and company actually surpassed my expectations in their match against Tampa, given their entire offensive line was benched because of COVID regulations.

 #### _Weather_